 While the cost of a home inspection in Montreal can range from $300 to $1,500, depending on various factors, it’s an investment that pays off in the long run.
 A thorough inspection will provide peace of mind, help you negotiate effectively, and potentially save you from costly repairs.

-Please contact us at (514) 561-4515 for your home inspection in Montreal.
+Please get in touch with us at (514) 561-4515 for your home inspection in Montreal.